The 5 Best Fly Fishing Places Near Vancouver BC

 Pink Salmon will average 4 – 8 lbs but they can get up to 14 lbs.
 They are only hours from the Pacific Ocean and thus offer tremendous scraps on 7-8 weight fly gear.
 Swinging flies or stripping both work using floating line and a short sink tip to keep your fly above the fish so as not to foul hook them.
 Any Pink coloured fly in sizes 2 to 8 can work extremely well.

 When the Pinks aren’t running(odd years only) there IS Coho and Chum Salmon EVERY year from Oct 1 to November 30.
-This is a quality fly fishing venue.
+This is wonderful fly fishing venue with all the same great scenery.
+The Squamish River has a rather good run of wild Coho.
+Chum runs can be awesome one year and a bit slow the next.
+None the less fly fishing for salmon here is totally worth it!

 Need a fully guided trip?